jamesmontalvo3/jamesmontalvo3.com/r/r.md

   * Organized documents for training events and made them easily searchable and reusable
   * Combined three existing systems into one
   * Built prototypes of this system in free time before funding was allocated to prove it was the best option
-  * Given Employee of the Month award for Extra-Vehicular Activity branch (year? month?)
+  * Employee of the Month for building NBL training calendar (website for managing training)

 Avidyne Corporation, Lincoln, MA
 --------------------------------